jsimpso81/WPIlibMathLabVIEW/README.md

-# FRC Control and Trajectory Library
+# WPILib LabVIEW Math Library

 This library is an UNOFFICIAL port of the Java/C++ WPILIB routines that don't already exist in LabVIEW.
 The library is used for the First FRC robotics competition.